math-a3k/django-ai/docs/apps/bayesian_networks.rst

     The Parameters must be according to the Distribution chosen, otherwise the initialization of the BayesPy Node will fail.
 For a list of the Distribution Parameters see the `BayesPy documentation for Stochastic Nodes <http://bayespy.org/user_api/generated/bayespy.nodes.html#stochastic-nodes>`_.

 ``Is Observable``
     If the Random Variable is observable or not.
-If it is observable, then it will need to be linked to a field of a Django model where the data will be held, set in the ``Reference model`` and ``Reference column`` fields.
+If it is observable, then it will need to be linked to a field of a Django Model where the data will be held, set in the ``Reference model`` and ``Reference column`` fields.

 ``Reference Model``
-    The Django model that will held the data in the case of an Observable Stochastic Node.
+    The Django Model that will held the data in the case of an Observable Stochastic Node.

 ``Reference Column``
     The name of the field in the Django model that will held the data in the case of an Observable Stochastic Node.
 It must be the name "callable" attribute.